michelfernandez/cove/site/content/english/_index.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< testimonial "testimonial/fr-logo-99w.svg" "Stéphane Schwab, Head of E-Government, State of Fribourg" >}}
+{{< testimonial "testimonial/twint-150w.png" "Simon Wehrli, CTO, Twint" >}}
-"Thanks to Skribble, we can digitize administrative processes from A to Z.
+"With Skribble we now sign employment contracts and NDAs with the 70 or so external employees, some of whom live abroad, promptly and paper-free at the touch of a button."
-This makes everyday life easier for us and our customers." {{< /testimonial >}}
+{{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< content top=20 text=center width=narrow >}}
 {{% markdown %}}